Guide to Finding a Therapist in NYC

-2) notice how you feel talking to this person.
+- Notice how you feel talking to this person.

-Talk to your prospective therapists about these topics:
+You can talk to your prospective therapists about these topics:

-What level of education and degrees have they earned? -- make sure the therapist has a graduate or doctoral level degree
+- What level of education and degrees have they earned? – Make sure the therapist has a graduate or doctoral level degree.

-Experience with your particular issues - you may not care whether a clinician has personally experienced your issue.
+- Experience with your particular issues – You may not care whether a clinician has personally experienced your issue.
 But you may believe it will be easier to share with someone who has struggled and perhaps effectively coped with a similar life circumstance or diagnosis.

-Personal therapy – some clinicians believe that a therapist who has not been in therapy may be at a disadvantage.
+- Personal therapy – Some clinicians believe that a therapist who has not been in therapy may be at a disadvantage.
 We are not aware of any scientific studies that provide evidence to support the advantages or disadvantages of this.
-It could be a useful question to ask the therapist why or why not he/she thinks it is important or irrelevant for a clinician to have been a pscyhotherapy client.
+It could be a useful question to ask the therapist why or why not he/she thinks it is important or irrelevant for a clinician to have been a psychotherapy client.
 How open and how thoughtful the explanation can help you guage whether or not this is someone with whom you would like to work.

-Theoretical orientation – ask questions about what would happen in sessions, how his/her particular orientation would be helpful in your case, what are the expected outcomes, etc…
+- Theoretical orientation – Ask questions about what would happen in sessions, how his/her particular orientation would be helpful in your case, what are the expected outcomes, etc…

-Own recovery – some people find it important to know whether the clinician has suffered/recovered from mental health problems of their own.
+- Own recovery – Some people find it important to know whether the therapist has suffered/recovered from mental health problems of their own.
 This is not a necessary prerequisite for someone to be an effective therapist, but is a matter of personal preference from the client’s point of view.
 A recent study shows that clients with eating disorders or grief were more likely to call a therapist who has gone through those same experiences personally, while those with depression, anxiety, alcohol/substance use and relationships problems were deterred from making the call if they found out the same (Pipes, Randolph, & Bvunzawabaya, 2013).

-Notice how you feel during the call.
-What kinds of thoughts and feelings come up?
+- Notice how you feel during the call – What kinds of thoughts and feelings come up?
 Do you think you can trust this person?
 Do they seem knowledgeable and a good fit personality-wise?
 Did they answer all of your questions in a satisfying manner?
 Trust your judgment on this.
 If it doesn’t feel right, find another therapist.

-2) If the therapist sends you any paperwork ahead of time – fill them out.
+- If the therapist sends you any paperwork ahead of time – fill them out.
 This way you won’t have to spend time on it during your first session.

-3) Check with your insurance carrier and find out about coverage, reimbursement and whether you need an authorization to start treatment.
+- Check with your insurance carrier and find out about coverage, reimbursement and whether you need an authorization to start treatment.

-4) If you feel nervous before your first session, it is completely normal.
+- If you feel nervous before your first session, it is completely normal.
 The therapist anticipates different reactions in people and will be able to help you through it.

-5) Notice how you feel during an in-person meeting.
+- Notice how you feel during an in-person or teletherapy meeting.
 How does it feel to talk to this person?
 Do you feel heard and understood?
 How do you like the therapist’s energy and warmth (or lack thereof).
-It is ok to be upfront with the therapist about what you are looking for and if you find that he/she is not the right fit, you do not need to come back.
+It is okay to be upfront with the therapist about what you are looking for and if you find that they are not the right fit, you do not need to come back.

 What to Expect in Therapy

-1) Therapy is hard work.
+- Therapy is hard work.
 It takes time and effort on both the client’s and the therapist’s part.
 A strong therapeutic alliance will facilitate this process and make it more meaningful.
 Do not expect to be “cured” or “fixed” just by showing up.
 But with a high level of motivation and an effective therapist, improvement can be achievable.
 And in New York, there are plenty of options, so be sure you are confident you have found the right partner for this work.

-2) Although therapy is often beneficial, sometimes it can make you feel a bit worse in the beginning.
+- Although therapy is often beneficial, sometimes it can make you feel a bit worse in the beginning.
 You could experience strong emotions and negative feelings as you work through difficult issues.
 This is completely normal.
 Make sure to discuss it with your therapist, who will help you get through it.

-3) There is no time limit on therapy.
+- There is no time limit on therapy.
 Some people can experience improvement in as fast as a few weeks, for some people it may take much longer.
 Generally speaking, in CBT we recommend at least 12 weeks of sessions to see progress.

-4) If you have been seeing a therapist for a few months and you have not experienced any improvement, it may be time to work with someone else.
+- You should see improvement.
+If you have been seeing a therapist for a few months and you have not experienced any improvement, it may be time to work with someone else.